Skip to Content

 COPE CE Course Format

-This program will place via Zoom webinar, allowing real-time interaction.
-The program followed COPE’s “Synchronous Virtual” course guidelines, meaning post-course tests are not required.
-Attendees are advised to verify with their state board(s) if this format counted toward required CE credits.
+The program took place via Zoom webinar, allowing real-time interaction.
+It followed COPE’s “Synchronous Virtual” course guidelines, meaning post-course tests were not required.
+Attendees were advised to verify with their state board(s) if this format counted toward required CE credits.

 California Board of Optometry CE Guidelines